mstocco/mariostoc.co/content/traininglog/20230205-challenge2023-20weeksout.md

 to make my way back to _Thetis Park_ via _Frank's Trail_.
 I got
 turned around and ended up on _Munn_ anyway.

-Before starting the cold descent down _Munn_ I stopped to address the "Gees":
+Before starting the cold descent down _Munn Road_, I stopped to address the "Gees":

  * Gloves and Glasses
  * Gilet (really nice to have today)